haejiyun/haejiyun/README.md

 # Hi there, I am Haeji 👋

 Welcome to my GitHub Profile!
-I’m a Data Scientist with a strong specialization in business applications.
+I’m a **Data Scientist with a strong specialization in business applications**.
 My experience spans both public and private organizations, where I've focused on data analytics and project management.
 I excel at bridging the gap between data science and business strategy.

 My extensive experience in managing end-to-end projects has laid a solid foundation for delivering business-oriented, data-driven solutions that align with organizational goals.
 Collaboration with cross-functional teams and external entities of all sizes is one of my key strengths.